academy-agents/academy/docs/guides/llm.md

     return 0
 ```

 This example still uses the client script to interact with the simulation agent through langchain.
-It's also possible to make the orchestration agentic  and distributed (i.e. an Academy agent).
+It is also possible to make the orchestration agentic and distributed (i.e. an Academy agent).
 For example, if the orchestrator relies on a self-hosted language model available only within a certain resource, or if the agent is managing resources (such as the orchestrator running on a login node and starting up agents on compute nodes.)
-To do this, we can wrap the Langchain code up inside of an agent:
+To do this, we can wrap the Langchain code inside an agent:

 ```
 class Orchestrator(Agent):